On the relation between the propagator matrix and the Marchenko focusing function: Green's matrix representations

-for $x_3 \ge \xR$.
+for $x_3 \ge {x_{3,R}}$.
 This representation (when transformed to the time domain) has a comparable form as equation 13 in \citet{Wapenaar2014GEO}.
-Hence, it forms the basis for a Marchenko scheme to derive the focusing function $\F$ from the reflection response $R$ and an estimate of the direct arrival of $\F$.
-However, unlike in the aforementioned reference we did not assume that, inside the medium, $\F$ can be decomposed into downgoing and upgoing constituents and that the evanescent field can be ignored.
-Here we only made such assumptions in the homogeneous upper half-space (including $\setdD_R$).
-Hence, the representation of equation \ref{eq339} accounts for example for refracted waves in high-velocity layers.
-How to exploit the more general validity of this representation is subject of current research.
+Hence, it forms the basis for a Marchenko scheme to derive the focusing function $F$ from the reflection response $R$ and an estimate of the direct arrival of $F$.
+However, unlike in the aforementioned reference we did not assume that, inside the medium, $F$ can be decomposed into downgoing and upgoing constituents and that the evanescent field can be ignored.
+Here we only made such assumptions in the homogeneous upper half-space (including ${{\partial{\mathbb{D}}}}_R$).
+Hence, the representation of equation \ref{eq339} accounts for example for refracted waves in high-velocity layers and it remains valid in caustics.
+How to exploit the more general validity of this representation for the retrieval of the focusing function in complex cases is subject of current research.
+In particular, it needs to be investigated how to deal with the temporal overlap of the Green's function and the focusing function for refracted and evanescent waves.

 The propagator matrix ${\bf W}$ can be constructed from the focusing function $F$ via equations \ref{eq424} and \ref{eq523} $-$ \ref{eq1124W}.
 Assuming $F$ is obtained with the traditional Marchenko method, ${\bf W}$ inherits its relative insensitivity to inaccuracies in the subsurface model: its direct arrivals come from a macro model and its scattering coda from the reflection response $R$ at the surface.
 Subsequently, ${\bf W}$ can be used in equation \ref{eq1330} for ``migration based on the two-way wave equation'' \cite{Wapenaar86GP2}.
-Replacing $\bq$ by ${\bf G}$ in equation \ref{eq1330} we obtain
+Replacing ${{\bf q}}$ by ${\bf G}$ in equation \ref{eq1330} we obtain